Phenotyping-Assessment-In-Neuroscience/.github/profile/README.md

-# Phenotyping Assessment In Neuroscience
+# Phenotyping Assessment In Neuroscience (PAIN) Lab

 **Interdisciplinary translational research on pain phenotypes in aging populations**